-If it’s ice cream you’re craving (which is standard in Ubud given the heat), then opposite Juice Ja Café is Ubud’s very own vegan designer gelato parlor, Kokolato.
-With flavours like red velvet, moringa mint chip and raw cacao, as well as animal friendly ingredients like irish moss, coconut oil and aloe vera, you’ll be enjoying this ice-cream guilt free, unless of course you go back for seconds.
+If it’s ice cream you’re craving (which is standard in Ubud given the heat), then opposite Juice Ja Café is Ubud’s very own vegan designer gelato parlour, Kokolato.
+With flavours like red velvet, moringa mint chip and raw cacao, as well as animal-friendly ingredients like Irish moss, coconut oil and aloe vera, you’ll be enjoying this ice-cream guilt-free, unless of course, you go back for seconds.

 Kokolato is also available at Yoga Barn, Kismet, Cafe Vespa and Nine Heaven Vegan Warung.

 Known for their commitment to environmental sustainability and earth-friendly food this restaurant is the perfect place for the environmentally aware and socially conscious diner.
 The restaurant serves 100% vegetarian food, with a mix of vegan and gluten-free options as well.
 With ethics including water conservation and chemical free choices, you’ll immediately feel like you’re reducing your footprint after dining at The Elephant, overlooking beautiful rice paddies and jungle.